 Photo Ephemeris Web includes a number of tools to help you plan photography of solar eclipses.
-This page discusses the functionality available and how it is intended to be used.
+This page discusses what's available and how it is intended to be used.
 You should already be familiar with the basics of Photo Ephemeris Web before continuing with this tutorial.

 If you are an experienced eclipse observer, you may wish to consult the Technical Note.